 IF YOU SUSPECT THAT YOU MAY HAVE STORM DAMAGE

-The first step of the insurance restoration process is where we do a comprehensive inspection that doesn't cost you anything to do.
-This is so that we can decide whether or not you have a legitimate reason to file a claim with your insurance carrier.
+The first step of the insurance restoration process entails our trained inspectors doing a comprehensive inspection.
+Our inspections are 100% free.
+We do this so that we can decide whether or not you have a legitimate reason to file a claim with your insurance carrier.
 Unless you have substantial damage, we do not want your time wasted nor your insurance carriers.

-FILL OUT THE PAPERWORK THAT ALLOWS US TO WORK FOR YOU
+FILL OUT THE PAPERWORK THAT ALLOWS US TO REPRESENT YOU

-In the event that you have enough damage to file a claim you will need to fill out the proper paperwork in order to give us the ability to work for you.
-This paperwork gives us the ability to work for you as your general contractor so that we can provide both you and your insurance the proper measurements, inspection photos, estimate, and damage analysis so that we can make sure you get what you deserve.
+In the event that you have enough damage to file a claim, you will need to fill out the proper paperwork in order to give us the ability to work for you.
+This paperwork allows us to work for you as your general contractor so that we can provide both you and your insurance the proper measurements, inspection photos, estimate, and damage analysis, and we can ensure you get the results you deserve.

 FILE THE CLAIM WITH YOUR INSURANCE CARRIER